ekbritt99/Capstone-First-Fantasy/README.md

-# Freestyle - First Fantasy
+# First Fantasy by Team Freestyle

-This is a fantasy video game using the Unity game engine, programmed in C#.
+First Fantasy is a 2D RPG using the Unity game engine, programmed in C#.

+Authors:
+- Ethan Brittain
+- Maeko Maja
+- Christian Rios
+- JJ Tupacz
+- Parker Wood